RickStrahl/BlogPosts/2018-03/A-Markdown-TagHelper-and-Parser-for-ASP.NET-Core/AMarkdownTaghelperAndParserForAspNetCore.md

 and that's what the Markdown TagHelper uses to get a cached MarkdownParser instance for processing.

-### Overridign MarkDig Pipeline with Configuration
+### Overriding MarkDig Pipeline with Configuration
 This component uses the MarkDig Markdown Parser which allows for explicit feature configuration via many of its built-in extensions.
 The default configuration enables the most commonly used Markdown features and defaults to Github Flavored Markdown for most settings.

 If you need to customize what features are supported you can override the pipeline creation explicitly in the `Startup.ConfigureServices` method and calling `services.AddMarkdown()`: